Ahayuta: Pre-NAGPRA repatriations

 The early history of Ahayu'da repatriations is summarized in T.J.
-Ferguson, Roger Anyon, and Edmund J. Ladd’s report “Repatriation at the Pueblo of Zuni: Diverse Solutions to Complex Problems".
+Ferguson, Roger Anyon, and Edmund J. Ladd’s report "Repatriation at the Pueblo of Zuni: Diverse Solutions to Complex Problems".
 They state that the first Ahayu’da was successfully repatriated from the Sotheby Parke Bernet auction in New York City in 1978.
 Meetings between the Denver Museum of Art and the Zuni tribe immediately followed this victory.
 In 1980 the Denver Art Museum returned three Ahayu’da, and subsequently three museums in New Mexico, two in Iowa and Oklahoma, and a private collector returned a total of ten Ahayu’da.
 Though the Smithsonian Institution sponsored a group of Zuni religious leaders to view their collection of Zuni objects as early as 1978, it was not until 1987 that the Museum of Natural History returned two Ahayu’da to the Zuni.

 After the repatriation of the Smithsonian Ahayu’da, the Zuni launched a full-scale campaign.
-At Zuni request, the Institute of the North American West (a non-profit educational institution operating from 1984-1993) put together a report to tell the story of the Ahayu’da repatriation from 1977-1988.
+At Zuni request, the Institute of the North American West (a non-profit educational institution operating from 1984 to 1993) put together a report to tell the story of the Ahayu’da repatriation from 1977 to 1988.
 It included a list of all known Ahayu’da owned by museums and private collectors.
 This report was used to solicit representation from the Department of Justice: the Zuni required legal representation to match that of the museums they were negotiating with.
 The report also served as a catalogue of institutions to be contacted about the return of Ahayu’da.
 In 1988 the Zuni stopped a second auction of an Ahayu’da by Sotheby Parke-Bernet from the Warhol Foundation.
 In the same year, the Logan Museum of Anthropology and the Milwaukee Public Museum returned five more Ahayu’da.

 In 1990 the Native American Graves Protection and Repatriation Act (NAGPRA) was passed, in great part because of the national recognition that the Zuni's efforts had received.